 - Before adding curd, ensure the rice is cooled down, because adding curd to hot rice will kill the live cultures in the curd and may not be friendly to your tummy!

 - Please adjust the milk, curd and water quantity according to the consistency you need.

 - If you like tangy taste, add more of curd.

-- I would suggest for more milk and less curd and addition of chilli and cucumber prevents the curd rice turning too sour/tangy, when packing for lunch box.
+- I would suggest for more milk and less curd and addition of chilli and cucumber prevents it turning too sour/tangy, when packing for lunch box.

 - You can even add the chillies and ginger while you temper.

-- If you make curd rice for kids, avoid green chilli.
+- If you make this for kids, avoid green chilli.